- Definition: Any message posted to Twitter containing up to 140 characters.

 What are Promoted Tweets?

-For more information about Promoted Tweets, please click here.
+For more information about Promoted Tweets, please read this article.

-Check out our Tweet & DM Troubleshooting section for solutions to common problems.
+View our troubleshooting articles for solutions to common problems.